Robert Kayanja

-Robert Kayanja is the founder and senior pastor of the Miracle Centre Cathedral, a megachurch in Kampala.
+Robert Kayanja (born January 24th 1962) is the founder and senior pastor of the Miracle Centre Cathedral, a megachurch in Kampala.
 He also is the founder and CEO of a Christian television channel, Channel 44 Television (Miracle Ltd).

 Ministry

 Kayanja started the Miracle Centre as a papyrus reed structure, together with a few other young ministers.
 Today it is among the region's largest church buildings, accommodating over 10,000 people.
 He is also overseer of the Miracle Bible College, the Never Again Children's project and the Kapeeka orphanage.
 He is the director of Miracle Television and a frequent speaker on Daystar Television Network.
 The church has also founded over 1,000 Miracle Centre churches across the country.

 Kayanja encourages his congregation to prosper and use their wealth to serve God and help others.

 He is the chairman of AfriAid.

 Philanthropy

 President Yoweri Museveni paid tribute to Kayanja and General Salim Saleh for spearheading food aid to South Sudan.

 "I congratulate the congregation and General Saleh for having the noble idea of helping our brothers and sisters in South Sudan who are in need," he said.
 He observed that they have made the aid in line with the teachings in the Bible that require man to love his neighbor as he loves himself.
 He said that they were making the right move in standing by our brothers in South Sudan.

 Senior Presidential advisor on military affairs, General Salim Saleh, along with Kampala businessmen under the umbrella organization Afri-Aid, have raised sh300m to buy food for people in war-ravaged South Sudan.
 Saleh explained that before the fundraising drive for the people of South Sudan, Kampala business woman Esther Mpumuza approached him and advised that there was need to pray for the people of South Sudan and also mobilize financial support for them.